Surface Phone Release Date Delayed, Foldable Windows Phone To Launch In 2017?

-Inquisitr previously reported that the Surface Phone’s release date has been delayed, and a different Windows Phone by Microsoft will take its place this year.
+The Inquisitr previously reported that the Surface Phone’s release date has been delayed, and a different Windows Phone by Microsoft will take its place this year.
 The revelation is a surprise to mobile enthusiasts, as this is the first time that such a plan was heard.
 The tipster himself did not know what kind of phone it will be, but reports speculate that it might be a foldable phone.

 It was previously believed that the rumored Surface Phone, which is expected to topple other flagships when released, will finally be arriving this year.
 That is until Reddit user zombieacc disclosed Microsoft’s plans in a post.